bhadmus/postPipe/CONTRIBUTING.md

 ---

-# Contributing to PostFlow
+# Contributing to PostPipe

-Thank you for considering contributing to **PostFlow**!
+Thank you for considering contributing to **PostPipe**!
 We appreciate your efforts in improving the project.
 Below are the guidelines to help you get started.

 ## Table of Contents